The product: Split expenses at checkout

 We hope you enjoyed our UX case study!

 Any thoughts, tips or ideas?
 Don’t leave without letting us know in the comment section! 😉

 For additional reading, download our free ebook for Product Managers to understand our main processes better.

 And did you know we also wrote a whole book about UX?
 Yes, we did!
-Check out our Product Design Book – now with free worldwide shipping!
+Check out our Product Design Book – now with worldwide shipping!

 Want to read more case studies?
 Here are a few that you might like:

 - How We Redesigned A Massive Corporate Website

 - Designing An Arabic Lifestyle Magazine

 - How We Designed An Online Fashion Store

 Are you a designer or researcher working on your UX portfolio?
 Check out UXfolio, a portfolio builder tool launched by our team!